 I like to cook a rack of pork over an open fire of pecan wood and oak lump charcoal to give it an extra layer of smoky flavor that really takes it to the next level.

 You can’t beat cooking over an open fire

 Cooking pork over an open fire is fairly easy.
-I set up the grate about 10″ from the coals so the pork cooks a little slower and retains the maximum amount of juice and flavor.
+I set up the grate about 10″ from the coals, so the pork cooks slower and retains the maximum amount of juice and flavor.

 I recommend using charcoal if you have a charcoal grill accessible, as the flavor that the smoke imparts really enhances the pork flavor, but this recipe would work on a propane/gas grill as well.

 The key is to not overcook your pork.
 Gone are the days of overcooked pork because the USDA now recommends pork be cooked to a minimum internal temperature of 145°F.